EASE(DOCS) Optical Printer Control Systems EASE(DOCS)

 DESCRIPTION

-ease creates moves (columns of numbers) in ascii OPCS position files.
+Creates moves (columns of numbers) in ascii OPCS position files.

-Given a range of frames and positions, ease(OPCS) will create
+Given a range of frames and positions, EASE(OPCS) will create

 smooth moves between two points.